Actifio/powershell/README.md

 ```
 Import-module ActPowerCLI
 ```
-If you are running Powershell version 5 then extra steps to enable script command execution will be needed if you get an error like this:
+If you are running Powershell version 5 then extra steps will be needed if you get an error like this:
 ```
 PS C:\Users\av> connect-act
 connect-act : The 'connect-act' command was found in the module 'ActPowerCLI', but the module could not be loaded.
 For